“Then after fourteen years I went up again to Jerusalem with Barnabas, and also took Titus with me“

 “Therefore, when Paul and Barnabas had no small dissension and dispute with them, they determined that Paul and Barnabas and certain others of them should go up to Jerusalem, to the apostles and elders, about this question” (Acts 15:2).

-Circumcision added to the doctrine of the cross landed like a bombshell on those who believed in grace, so a full-scale “dissension” and “dispute” broke out between the two groups in Antioch.
+Circumcision added to the doctrine of the cross landed like a bombshell on those who believed in grace.
+A full-scale “dissension” and “dispute” broke out between the two groups.
 According to Galatians, the church at Antioch sent Paul, Barnabas, and Titus to Jerusalem to formalize the doctrine of salvation by grace.

 “And when they had come to Jerusalem, they were received by the church and the apostles and the elders; and they reported all things that God had done with them.
 But some of the sect of the Pharisees who believed rose up, saying, ‘It is necessary to circumcise them, and to command them to keep the law of Moses’” (Acts 15:4-5).